What to do with unused RRSP, PRPP or SPP contributions

 What to do with contributions you do not deduct

-Fill out Schedule 7 for contributions made from March 3, 2022 to March 1, 2023.
-If you are filing a paper return, attach a filled out Schedule 7 to your 2022 income tax and benefit return.
+Fill out Schedule 7 for contributions made from March 2, 2023 to February 29, 2024.
+If you are filing a paper return, attach a filled out Schedule 7 to your 2023 income tax and benefit return.
 If you are filing electronically, keep the Schedule 7 in case the CRA asks to see it later.

-If you have already filed your income tax and benefit return, fill out Schedule 7 and a Form T1-ADJ, T1 Adjustment request and send it to your tax centre.
+If you have already filed your income tax and benefit return, fill out Schedule 7 and a Form T1-ADJ, T1 Adjustment Request and send it to your tax centre.
 You should also include a copy of your contribution receipts showing your name and social insurance number.

 In either case, if you contribute over your RRSP deduction limit, you may have to pay tax on the unused contributions that exceed your RRSP deduction limit.
 If you withdrew the contribution under the Home Buyers’ Plan (HBP) or Lifelong Learning Plan (LLP), you may still be required to pay tax on the unused contributions that exceed your RRSP deduction limit.

 If you withdraw the unused contributions, you have to include them as income on your income tax and benefit return.
 However, you may be able to deduct an amount equal to the withdrawn contributions.
-For more information, go to withdrawing unused contributions.
+For more information, go to withdrawing the unused contributions.

 Where to find your unused RRSP, PRPP or SPP contributions amount